Michail-Marakis/ViaPharma/README.md

 - The warehouse administrator can view a list of **pending orders**.
 - Any order can be selected for execution, automatically changing its status from **“Pending”** to **“Completed”**, while updating warehouse inventory.
 - After completion, orders are **packed and shipped** to the corresponding pharmacy.
-- Orders can be **cancelled** if a product is it is client's wish to be cancelled.
+- Orders can be **cancelled** if it is client's wish to be cancelled.
 - When **new product batches** are received, the administrator updates inventory and relevant backorders are activated automatically.
 - The administrator can **withdraw defective or dangerous medicines** from the market and notify all pharmacies that received them (**traceability support**).
 - The system provides **sales statistics**, including: